AtrCheema/AI4Water/examples/build_dl_models.md

 ### Multiple Inputs
 In order to build more complex models, where a layer takes more than one inputs, you can specify the `inputs` key for the layer and specify which inputs the layer uses.
 The `value` of the `inputs` dictionary must be a `list` in this case whose members must be the names of the layers which must have been defined earlier.
+The input/initializating arguments in the layer must be enclosed in a `config` dictionary within the layer in such cases.

 ```python
 from dl4seq import Model